spiral/docs/docs/en/component/data-grid.md

 ```

 Third param allows auto-wrapping the `ValueInterface` with `ArrayValue` (enabled by default).
 In case you have a
-non-trivial value (or wrapped with an accessor value) pass `false` as 3rd argument to control the filter wrapping:
+non-trivial value (or wrapped with an accessor value), pass `false` as 3rd argument to control the filter wrapping:

 ```php
 use Spiral\DataGrid\Specification\Filter;